 Any efficient marketer will always suggest you to understand your customer’s mindset before planning to run a successful marketing campaign.
 When it comes to search marketing, this thing gets even more imperative.
-It is then vital to understand the basic principal behind how different people carry on with the search mechanism.
-Based upon the customer behavior, you will be able to understand and set the foundation for selecting keywords, making ad copies, and also the bidding techniques.
-There are several models that depict that there is a deep correlation between what the users type in the search engines and what they actually wish to purchase.
+It is then vital to understand the basic principle behind how different people carry on with the search mechanism.
+Based upon the customer behaviour, you will be able to understand and set the foundation for selecting keywords, making ad copies, and also the bidding techniques.
+Several models depict that there is a deep correlation between what the users type in the search engines and what they wish to purchase.

 The searchers that fall under the ‘Browser’ category are sort of information gatherers.
 In most cases, they make use of short phrases that are far from the exact specifications.
 Even though the overall traffic is high for such short phrases, most of the browsers prefer to look for details rather than the exact products.
 This is why the chances for making an immediate purchase are least.

 So, in this case the paid search ads targeting these phrases have quite low return.
 It has been noticed that browsers prefer to click upon the natural search results rather than the displayed ads.
 However, the twist is that if they do click, they are going to click over multiple ads so that they could accumulate as much information as possible.
 They prefer top down approach i.e. they look from top to bottom and become even more selective as they reach the end.

 Even low effective, but both the search engines and advertisers respond very well to browsers.
 You can always notice lesser or no ads for popular browse queries.
 The search engines instead utilize this space for reserved for PPC for displaying general information regarding the search query such as Wikipedia pages.